Linear Chern-Hopf-Thurston conjecture: Abstract

 \section{Abstract}

-If $X$ is a closed $2n$-dimensional aspherical manifold, i.e., the universal cover of $X$ is contractible, then the Singer-Hopf conjecture predicts that $(-1)^n\chi(X)\geq 0$.
-We prove this conjecture when $X$ is a complex projective manifold whose fundamental group admits an almost faithful linear representation over any field.
-In fact, we prove a much stronger statement that if $X$ is a complex projective manifold with large fundamental group and $\pi_1(X)$ admits an almost faithful linear representation, then $\chi(X, \mathcal{P})\geq 0$ for any perverse sheaf $\mathcal{P}$ on $X$.
+If \(X\) is a closed \(2n\)-dimensional aspherical manifold, i.e., the universal cover of \(X\) is contractible, then the Chern-Hopf-Thurston conjecture predicts that \((-1)^n\chi(X)\geq 0\).
+We prove this conjecture when \(X\) is a complex projective manifold whose fundamental group admits an almost faithful linear representation over any field.
+In fact, we prove a much stronger statement that if \(X\) is a complex projective manifold with large fundamental group and \(\pi_1(X)\) admits an almost faithful linear representation, then \(\chi(X, \mathcal{P})\geq 0\) for any perverse sheaf \(\mathcal{P}\) on \(X\).

-To prove the main result, we introduce a vanishing cycle functor of multivalued one-forms.
-Then using techniques from non-abelian Hodge theories in both archimedean and non-archimedean settings, we deduce the desired positivity from the geometry of pure and mixed period maps.
+To prove this, we introduce a vanishing cycle functor of multivalued one-forms and apply techniques from non-abelian Hodge theory, both in archimedean and non-archimedean settings.
+These techniques allow us to deduce the desired positivity from the geometric properties of pure and mixed period maps.